oisdk/site/posts/2016-11-04-semirings-lhs.markdown

 ## A Probability Semiring

-While searching, though, I came across some other semirings.
+While looking for a semiring to represent a valid intersection, I came across some other semirings.
 The *probability* semiring, for instance.
 It's just the normal semiring over the rationals, with a lower bound of 0, and an upper of 1.

 It's useful in some cool ways.
 For instance, you could combine it with a list to get the probability monad [@erwig_functional_2006].
 There's an example in PureScript's [Distributions](https://pursuit.purescript.org/packages/purescript-distributions/) package.